CONTROLS ENGINEERING ACADEMY

 PLC Processor

-All PLCs have a processor.
-This is the device that is responsible for executing the project that has been downloaded to the PLC.
-Just like the PLC is the brain of an automation system, the processor is the brain of the PLC.
+The processor is the heart of the PLC, responsible for executing the program downloaded to the device.
+Just as the PLC serves as the brain of an automation system, the processor serves as the brain of the PLC.

 PLC Input and Output Modules

-The PLC influences the process by controlling actuators like motors, lights, and horns.
-These actuators are connected to an output module which has the opposite function as an input module, the output module converts digital signals sent from the processor to electrical signals that drive the actuators.
+Output Modules: PLCs control the process through output devices like motors, lights, and horns.
+Output modules perform the opposite function of input modules, converting digital signals from the processor into electrical signals that drive the actuators.

 Communication Module